 Data Designer Details

-To access Data Designer, navigate to Administration > Analytics > Data Designer, to see the Designs List page.
+To access Data Designer, navigate to Administration > Data Designer, here two tabs are available:

 You can see the following options on the Designs List page: